-The SC compressor unit electrical box major components and electric data for all compressor sizes are shown in Figure 7.
+The SC(A) compressor unit electrical box major components and electric data for all compressor sizes are shown in Figure 7.

-The SureStart Module located on the outside of the electric box is a factory installed component that (1) reduces compressor starting current and (2) reduces compressor starting torque, thus reducing stress on the compressor at start-up.
+The SureStart Module is a factory installed component that (1) reduces compressor starting current and (2) reduces compressor starting torque, thus reducing stress on the compressor at start-up.